 Eat a good breakfast and take care of all your last-minute needs, then get ready—it’s time for the main event.

 Now that you’ve gotten a good night’s rest and done everything you can to calm yourself, morning has arrived!
 If meditation worked for you the evening before, the morning is another good time to meditate and center yourself for the day ahead.

-If you normally drink coffee or some other form of caffeine in the morning, it’s okay to have your regular amount, but if you don’t, the day of the SAT is not the time to start putting caffeine in your system.
-It could make you incredibly anxious!
+If you normally drink coffee or some other form of caffeine in the morning, it’s okay to have your regular amount—but if you don’t, the day of the SAT is not the time to start putting caffeine in your system.
+It could make you incredibly anxious.

-And while you’re out in the hallway, try to separate yourself from whatever anxious, test-related conversations are taking place among your fellow test-takers.
+And while you’re out in the hallway in the test center, try to separate yourself from whatever anxious, test-related conversations are taking place among your fellow test-takers.
 Perhaps you can sit quietly by yourself and meditate for a few minutes, or go outside and catch a few breaths of fresh air before the exam begins.

-If you decide you’re going to take the test all over again, give yourself a few days to rest.
+If you decide you’re going to take the test all over again, give yourself some time to rest.
 Then, make a study plan—what areas did you feel like you needed improvement in?
 Plan to drill these sections.